httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note that this value does not include any leading `?` characters, equals sign `=`, or separating `&` characters.
 Named query parameters with an empty `valueString` are included with an empty string as the component value.

-If a parameter name occurs multiple times in a request, all parameter values of that name MUST be included in separate signature input lines in the order in which the parameters occur in the target URI.
+If a query parameter is named as a covered component but it does not occur in the query parameters, this MUST cause an error in the signature input string generation.

 For example for the following request: